gruningzen202302/NetChallenge/README.md

 ## Introduction

-*There is a chain of office premises distributed throughout the city.
+*There is a chain of offices for rental distributed throughout the city.
 Offices are rented by the hour individually.
 A system is needed that manages reservations, optimizing the use of each office according to its capacity and available resources (whiteboard, projector, internet access, etc.).
 Reservations are made back-to-back, there is no need to consider any time between the end of one reservation and the start of the next.*